kaanyarali1/simclr-ky2446/README.md

 Finally, four different models are also trained by supervised learning fashion to compare the performance of the results of paper 1 and paper 2.

 ### CIFAR 10 (Dataset Used)
 The CIFAR-10 dataset (Canadian Institute For Advanced Research) is a collection of images that are commonly used to train machine learning and computer vision algorithms.
-It is one of the most widely used datasets for machine learning research.[1][2]
-The CIFAR-10 dataset contains 60,000 32x32 color images in 10 different classes.
+It is one of the most widely used datasets for machine learning research.
+The CIFAR-10 dataset contains 60,000 32x32 color images in 10 different classes. (https://www.cs.toronto.edu/~kriz/cifar.html)

 ![image](https://user-images.githubusercontent.com/77569866/167318519-126a0a3b-899a-4f93-b80b-377a8b861f21.png)